So you’ve landed a job in Canada. How exciting!

 - You want to claim the deduction for living in a prescribed zone

-- Wish to increase the amount of tax deducted at source
+- You wish to increase the amount of tax deducted at source

-The most common reasons for filling out these forms are changing employers or starting your first job.
+The most common reason for filling out these forms are changing employers or starting your first job.

 Usually everything is pretty straightforward, but you need to be careful if any of the following applies:

-If you earned income from another country in the same year you earn income in Canada, you might not be eligible to claim the personal tax credits which let you earn money tax free in your job in Canada.
+If you earned income from another country in the same year you earn income in Canada, you might not be eligible to claim personal tax credits which allow you to earn money tax free in Canada.

-Basically, if you earn 90% of that year’s income in Canada, then you can claim the tax credits.
+In short, if you earn 90% of that year’s income in Canada, you can claim the tax credits.

-However if your foreign income was a lot more than that amount, you will not be eligible to claim the personal tax credits on the TD1 federal or provincial.
+However, if the income that you earned outside Canada was more than 10% of your total income in that tax year, you are not eligible to claim the personal tax credits on the Federal or Provincial TD1 form.